 The best gaming laptop is no longer a hulking, monstrous beast outfitted with gigantic fans that scream under even the lightest loads.
 No, gaming laptops have evolved into sleek powerhouses with the gaming guts to rival a powerful desktop.
+As we rapidly approach the discount frenzy season that is Black Friday and Cyber Monday, big discounts make now a great time to pick up a new gaming laptop.

 Choosing the right gaming laptop depends a lot on what's most important to you: portability, performance, or price?
 In general, you can only pick two.
 Some machines are light and powerful, but also extremely pricey.
 At the other end of the spectrum, you can get excellent performance at a reasonable price tag, but it'll come in a bulkier form factor.